-If you invest in the concurrent offering of our common stock, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after the concurrent offering of our common stock.
+If you invest in our common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
 We calculate net tangible book value per share by dividing the net tangible book value (tangible assets less total liabilities) by the number of outstanding shares of our common stock.

-The historical net tangible book value of our common stock as of September 30, 2014 was \$(48.3) million, or \$(47.32) per share, based on 1,020,088 shares of common stock outstanding as of September 30, 2014, which excludes the conversion of (i) all of our outstanding 25,949,333 shares of preferred stock, including all accrued and unpaid dividends thereon, into 7,857,073 shares of common stock immediately prior to the closing of the concurrent offering of our common stock and (ii) the subordinated convertible promissory notes we issued in December 2014 into 333,329 shares of common stock upon the consummation of the concurrent offering of our common stock at the initial public offering price of \$6.00 per share.
+The historical net tangible book value of our common stock as of June 30, 2014 was \$ million, or \$ per share, based on 4,139,599 shares of common stock outstanding as of June 30, 2014, which excludes the conversion of all of our outstanding 25,097,103 shares of preferred stock, including all accrued and unpaid dividends thereon, into 30,450,953 shares of common stock immediately prior to the closing of this offering.

-The pro forma net tangible book value of our common stock as of September 30, 2014 was \$(0.3) million, or approximately \$(0.03) per share of common stock, based on 9,210,490 shares of our common stock outstanding, after giving effect to the automatic conversion of (i) all 25,949,333 outstanding shares of convertible preferred stock, including all accrued and unpaid dividends thereon, into 7,857,073 shares of common stock immediately prior to the closing of the concurrent offering of our common stock and (ii) the subordinated convertible promissory notes we issued in December 2014 into 333,329 shares of common stock upon the consummation of the concurrent offering of our common stock at the initial public offering price of \$6.00 per share.
+The pro forma net tangible book value of our common stock as of June 30, 2014 was \$ million, or approximately \$ per share of common stock, based on shares of our common stock outstanding, after giving effect to the conversion of all 25,097,103 outstanding shares of convertible preferred stock, including all accrued and unpaid dividends thereon, into 30,450,953 shares of common stock immediately prior to the closing of this offering.

-After giving further effect to our sale of 6,667,000 shares in the concurrent offering of our common stock at the initial public offering price of \$6.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of September 30, 2014 would be \$34.6 million, or \$2.18 per share.
-This represents an immediate increase in net tangible book value of \$2.21 per share to existing stockholders and an immediate dilution in net tangible book value of \$3.82 per share to purchasers of common stock in the concurrent offering of our common stock, as illustrated in the following table:
+After giving further effect to our sale of shares in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of June 30, 2014 would be \$, or \$ per share.
+This represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution in net tangible book value of \$ per share to purchasers of common stock in this offering, as illustrated in the following table:

-Initial public offering price per share \$6.00 Historical net tangible book value per share (47.32) Increase attributable to the pro forma transactions described above, before giving effect to the concurrent offering of our common stock 47.29 Pro forma net tangible book value per share as of September 30, 2014 (0.03) Increase in net tangible book value per share attributable to new investors 2.21 Pro forma as adjusted net tangible book value per share at September 30, 2014 after giving effect to the concurrent offering of our common stock 2.18 Dilution per share to new investors 2.18 \$3.82
+Assumed initial public offering price per share \$ Historical net tangible book value per share \$ Increase attributable to the pro forma transactions described above, before giving effect to this offering Pro forma net tangible book value per share as of June 30, 2014 Increase in net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share at June 30, 2014 after giving effect to this offering Dilution per share to new investors \$